Jonathan Huberdeau: Calgary Flames (2022–present)

 On July 22, 2022, Huberdeau, along with MacKenzie Weegar, Cole Schwindt, and a 2025 conditional first-round draft pick, were traded to the Calgary Flames for Matthew Tkachuk and a conditional fourth-round draft pick.
-On August 3, Huberdeau signed an eight-year, $84 million contract extension with the Flames.
+On August 3, Huberdeau signed an eight-year, $84 million contract extension with the Flames, carrying an average annual value of $10.5 million.
 It was the largest contract in Flames' franchise history, surpassing Sean Monahan's $44.625 million contract signed in 2016.